The Force USA G9, Force USA Monster G9, is one of five all-in-one home gym and functional trainer units offered by Force USA.

 When they’re indented, the distance between the outsides of the j-hooks/safeties is 49″.
 This gives you enough space to fit the barbell shaft with a little room to spare.

-The Monster G12 j-hooks and safeties have the same design because the G9 and G12 both have the same wide frame.
+The Force USA G12 j-hooks and safeties have the same design because the G9 and G12 both have the same wide frame.

 …This isn’t a real problem, though.
 You just have to take a smaller step back and you’ll be fine.
 You may feel a little closer to the uprights than you’d like at first.
 But you’ll get used the shorter walkout distance in no time.

 The 15″ spotter arm length on the G9 is the same as on the G6 and G12.
 Only the G3 has longer spotter arms with 17.5″ of usable length.